Virginia Literacy Act Implementation - Community Corner

 ---|---|---|

 Directions: List below the HQIM selected from the Virginia Board of Education approved list for each of the following tiers and populations.
 Instructional resources for special populations may be the same as those for general education.
-If a resource material is different for special populations, indicate which population is receiving the resource.
+If a resource material differs for special populations, indicate which population is receiving the resource.
 More than one resource per division may be utilized with the school and/or grade level indicated in the chart below.
-“Supplemental Instruction” and “Intervention” may be listed as “TBD” until final Board approved lists are provided.
-Divisions may only use the approved instructional components of selected Board approved supplemental and intervention materials.
+“Supplemental Instruction” and “Intervention” may be listed as “TBD” until final Board-approved lists are provided.
+Divisions may only use the approved instructional components of selected Board-approved supplemental and intervention materials.
 (Example: Core (K-5): General Education: Approved Program 1, Special Populations: Approved Program 1).

 Instruction Populations | GENERAL EDUCATION | SPECIAL POPULATIONS (ELL, Gifted, SWD) |

-Directions: List below the evidence-based reading research training that will be utilized in the division.
-Include name of training, who will attend each training, and when the training will be provided.
+Directions: List below the evidence-based reading research training utilized in the division.
+Include the name of the training, who will attend each session, and when the training will be provided.
 Consider how training extends beyond the core literacy instructors in the division.
 List each training topic separately.
 Add a description of each training below the chart in the space provided.

 NAME OF TRAINING | TARGET AUDIENCE | DATE/YEAR |